northeastern-rc/rc-public-documentation/docs/source/software/systemwide/matlab.md

 >> clear job
 ```

-You need to get a handle of the cluster and then you can use the `findJob` method to obtain information about the job:
+You need to get a handle of the cluster with the `parcluster` command and then you can use the `findJob` method to obtain information about the job:

 ```{code-block} matlab
 >> % Get a handle to the cluster